staaph/staaph/README.md

 ### About Me

-I am a Full Stack Developer currently located in Germany
+I am a Full Stack Developer currently located in Germany.
+My focus is on providing beautifully crafted designs paired with a great user experience.

 ---